jsc329/ammonitorwiki/Chapter-14-The Annotations-Table.md

 recording, and identify signals of interest belonging to a specific species.
 Alternatively, a monitoring team member may view photos (stored in the **AMMonitor** photos or motion directories), and identify specific targets that may have been captured.

-Annotations are crucial for two reasons.
-First, the raw annotations identify which target signals are present within a given recording or photo.
-This information alone can be used to analyze species occurrence patterns, which may help meet monitoring objectives.
-Second, **AMMonitor** has many functions that automate the signal detection process (without human interaction).
-Even if only some files are manually annotated, they can be of great value in improving **AMMonitor** statistical learning models (detailed in the Classifications chapter), thus improving the ability of automated functions to correctly identify signals.
+This information can be used to analyze species occurrence patterns, which may help meet monitoring objectives.

-To illustrate the process of annotating a photo or recording, we will use the `dbCreateSample()` function to create a database called “Chap14.sqlite”, which will be stored in a folder (directory) called “database” within the **AMMonitor** main directory (which should be your working directory in R).
+To illustrate the process of annotating a photo or recording, we will use the `dbCreateSample()` function to create a database called “Chap14.sqlite”, which will be stored in a folder (directory) called **database** within the **AMMonitor** main directory (which should be your working directory in R).
 Recall that `dbCreateSample()` generates all tables of an **AMMonitor** database, and then pre-populates sample data into tables specified by the user.

 Here, we create sample data for several tables in the `dbCreateSample()` function below.
 Note that we have not added sample data to the